 We aim to provide information that is understandable to the general public.
 We also strive for a balanced approach; where there are differing views and little or no consensus about testing, we present each side of the discussion so that Lab Tests Online users can be better informed when making decisions about their care.

 We avoid the use of company or brand names in written content, except in rare instances where reference to a particular kind of test is so closely associated with a brand that use of the brand name is unavoidable.
 We limit links to commercial web sites.
+Though brand names are an integral part of sponsor acknowledgements and advertisements placed on the site, they are separated from editorial content and are clearly marked.
 Editorial decisions are made by the ERB and Lab Tests Online staff and are independent of funding considerations.

 We strive to review all core content on the site (test, condition, and screening articles) at least once every three years to ensure that it is current with the latest research, technology, policies and practice.
 From time to time, developments in the science or policy and practice related to a specific topic may require the updating of an article in advance of its three-year review date (e.g., changes in screening guidelines).
 Each article displays a date that the article was last reviewed; a date that the page or article was last modified is also indicated.
 A modification may be a minor or editorial change that is implemented ad hoc whereas a review means that the complete article was reviewed and updated as needed.